 Conduct a physical inventory count to verify inventory amounts.
-Record losses of inventory that is damaged/expired/spoiled.
+Record any losses of inventory that are damaged, or expired, or spoiled.
 You’ll want to make sure that the inventory you have counted matches stock levels in your POS or inventory management system.

-Review your inventory to decide what needs to be discounted and promoted immediately to bring in cash flow and to minimize your most outdated stock.
+Review your inventory to decide what needs to be discounted and promoted immediately to bring in cash flow and to minimize the losses from your most outdated stock.

 Contact your suppliers and vendors to get an update on order lead times and ensure accurate delivery schedules.
 You don’t want to sell what you can’t fulfill.

-Have the store’s new merchandising plan and products tags ready for staff/merchandisers.
-You’ll want to ensure staff are scheduled to help merchandise the store before you open.
+Have the store’s new merchandising plan and products tags ready for staff.
+Ensure that all of your staff are informed of any new changes and are scheduled to help display stock before you open.

 Place promotional signage around the store.

 Retail Operations Management